patterson-s/domesticatinginequalityreplication/preprocessing.md

 # Overview:

-Operations were performed on version 5.0 of the United Nations General Debate Corpus (UNGDC)

-This section includes pre-processing steps for the UNGDC corpus.
+This section includes pre-processing steps for the United Nations General Debate Corpus (UNGDC).
 The steps include:

 1)  Load packages to library
 2)  Load the UNGDC corpus